ChauhanDikshit/GAEFA-HK/README.md

 Evolving Systems, https://doi.org/10.1007/s12530-023-09518-9
 Dikshit Chauhan, Anupam Yadav, and Ferrante Neri

-Abstract: The optimal parameter values in a feed-forward neural network model play an important role in determining the efficiency and significance of the trained model.
+ The optimal parameter values in a feed-forward neural network model play an important role in determining the efficiency and significance of the trained model.
 In this paper, we propose an upgraded artificial electric field algorithm (AEFA) for training feed-forward neural network models.
 This paper also throws some light on the effective use of multi-agent meta-heuristic techniques for the training of neural network models and their future prospects.
 Seven real-life data sets are used to train neural network models, the results of these trained models show that the proposed scheme performs well in comparison to other